 Tragically, frustratingly, and for no good reason, the pattern of overlooking and dismissing the role of far-right influences or radicalization in school shootings and other attacks continues.

 In the 20 years since Columbine, there have been 11 mass school shootings in the US, according to new database created by the Washington Post.
-I wasn’t able to find a dataset detailing the demographic information for every school shooter in recent US history, though a (brief, non-methodical) survey of reporting on mass school shootings committed reveals that at least some mass school shooters have a record of misogynistic and/ or racist behavior at school, sometimes with histories of violence.
-It’s also frequently the case that school shooters are white boys, and in the case of mass school shootings, it’s common for them to have an interest in or dedication to far-right ideologies such as neo-Nazism.
+I wasn’t able to find a dataset detailing the demographic information for every school shooter in recent US history, though a (brief, non-methodical) survey of reporting on mass school shootings reveals that some mass school shooters have a record of misogynistic and/ or racist behavior, sometimes with histories of violence.
+It’s also frequently the case that school shooters are white boys, and in the case of mass school shootings, it’s common for them to have an interest in far-right ideologies such as neo-Nazism.

 The most recent example of this toxic mix leading to a tragic body count is Nikolas Cruz, the 19-year-old murderer of 17 students and staff members of Marjory Stoneman Douglas High School in Parkland, Florida on Valentines Day last year.
 Cruz gunned down his former classmates (he was previously expelled from the school) and teachers using an AR-15 filled with ammunition rounds onto which he had carved swastikas.
 The Sun-Sentinel, a local south Florida paper also reported that Cruz has written “I hate [n-words]” and drawn a “Nazi symbol” on his backpack, and was abusive to his ex-girlfriend.
-In fact, he had been expelled from the school for making threats against his ex, a student at Douglas.
+Cruz was previously expelled from the school for making threats against his ex, a student at Douglas.

 In the aftermath of the shooting, Cruz was portrayed numerous times as frustrated and heartsick over being dumped by his girlfriend.
 Just like Harris and Klebold were the victims of social rejection and some sort of Marilyn Manson-based brainwashing.
 Even with Columbine haunting us still these two decades later, the lesson has not been learned, and the result is a partial cover-up.

-Not all mass school shootings necessarily fall under the category of far-right violence.
-In the case of Lanza, for example, he seemed to have a hatred for humanity in general, rather than feelings of animus toward a specific group or groups.
-He had an interest in killers broadly going back centuries, though the fact that many racist killers were part of his obsession probably can’t be written off altogether.
-Overall, school shootings remain quite rare, and often gun violence at schools leaves nobody killed or injured.
+Not all mass school shootings fall entirely under the category of far-right violence.
+In the case of Lanza, for example, he seemed to have a hatred for humanity in general, rather than feelings of animus toward specific groups of Others.
+He had an interest in killers going back centuries.
+Still, the fact that many racist killers were part of his obsession can’t be written off altogether.

 To me, this feels like all the more reason to be clear when school shootings, or any kind of violence, are linked to the far right.
-“School shooting” is the natural term to describe gun violence that occurs in schools, but the term has also become a blanket, catch-all, self-explanatory category of violence.
-Ultimately, lumping all school shootings together in the same phenomenon doesn’t make sense if doing so flattens or obscures the causes of violence.
+“School shooting” is perhaps a natural term to describe gun violence that occurs in schools, but the term has also become a blanket, catch-all, self-explanatory category of violence.
+It is only one, broad means of describing what happened that terrible day.
+Ultimately, lumping all school shootings together in the same phenomenon doesn’t make sense if doing so flattens and obscures the causes of violence.

-In cases where people, including children, have been killed because of young people influenced by fascism and hatred for Others, we must be frank about the motivations and causes.
+In cases where people, including children, have been killed because young people have been influenced by fascism, we must be frank about the motivations and causes.
 Without an adequate diagnosis of the violence, the prescription will fail and the disease will fester, claiming more lives.
-Particularly in the wake of Parkland and an overall rise in bigoted, right-wing violence, it feels wrong to relegate the Columbine killers’ interest in fascism to a mere piece of trivia about the bloodshed they caused.
-It’s not that the mass murder is reducible to this interest in Hitler, but that influence seems more worthy of scrutiny than trench coats and metal.
+Particularly in the wake of Parkland and an amid an increase in bigoted, right-wing violence, it is wrong to relegate the Columbine killers’ interest in fascism to a mere piece of trivia about the bloodshed they caused.
+It’s not the Columbine murders are fully reducible to this interest in Hitler, but that influence seems much more worthy of scrutiny than trench coat jackets and an interest metal.

-To pay what we owe as a society to the victims of schools shootings and all far-right violence, we must at acknowledge and work to honestly address the warped and sometimes bigoted roots of the violence.
-Safe schools are schools invested in equality with no tolerance for bigotry.
-Solutions to this problem are numerous and include decent gun laws and a culture of egalitarianism, but certainly would not be limited to superficial hand-wringing over trench coats and scapegoating classmates, who are the victims here.
+To pay what we owe as a society to the victims of schools shootings and all far-right violence, we must at acknowledge and work to honestly address the warped and frequently bigoted roots of the violence.
+Safe schools are schools invested in egalitarian principles with no tolerance for bigotry.
+Solutions to this problem are numerous, but certainly would not be limited to superficial hand-wringing over trench coats and scapegoating classmates, who are the victims here.